mahmoud-medhat0/3rd-project/instructions/3-configuration-management.md

 #### 4. Rollback Phase

 Of course, we all hope every pipeline follows the “happy path.”
-But any experienced UdaPeople developer knows that it’s not always the case.
+But any experienced rdproject developer knows that it’s not always the case.
 If the smoke test fails, what should we do?
 The smart thing would be to hit CTRL-Z and undo all our changes.
 But is it really that easy?
 It will be once you build the next job!

 - At the top of your config file, create a “[command](https://circleci.com/docs/2.0/reusing-config/#authoring-reusable-commands)” named `destroy-environment` to remove infrastructure if something goes wrong
   - Trigger rollback jobs if the smoke tests or any following jobs fail.